 - a.
 The matter includes allegations of criminal behavior; - b.
-Any of the factors for recommending an Order Instituting Investigation exist; or c.
+Any of the factors for recommending an Order Instituting Investigation exist; or - c.
 Referral is appropriate given resource availability.

-14. Referral to or from and Coordinating With Other Agencies
+14. Referral to or from Another Agency

 In some circumstances it may be appropriate to refer a case to another local, state or federal agency for consideration of enforcement action.
 If another agency refers a case to the CPUC, enforcement actions considered and/or taken will be in accordance with this Policy.
-The Commission and staff will coordinate enforcement actions with other agencies as appropriate.